Method 1: Default Clipboard

 Step 2: Like CopyClip, Paste will enable a shortcut in the menu bar.

-Step 3: You can use the command + shift + V keys and access the clipboard.
+Step 3: You can use the command + shift + V keys to access the clipboard.

 Whenever you copy text, Paste will save it in the app.
 Paste also shows the source app (from which you copied the text).

-Step 1: Right-click the Paste icon in the menu bar and open Preferences (check steps in the previous section).
+Step 4: Launch Paste, right-click the Paste icon in the menu bar, and open Preferences.

-Step 3: Move to the Shortcuts menu and customize the keys combination to your preference.
+Step 6: Move to the Shortcuts menu and customize the key combination to your preference.

 You can add apps not to save history from the Rules menu.
 To create a custom clipboard list, launch Paste and select the + icon.
 Give the list a dedicated name and move clipboard items in it.